Determining The Right SEER Rating

-Our latest blog, Determining the right SEER rating, answers questions to help you in your decision on purchasing a new AC.
+In this blog post, Determining the right SEER rating, we answer questions to help you choose an AC Replacement.
 Conducting research prior to reaching for your wallet is a wise decision.
-As always, feel free to call us for advice, 239.693.9005.
+As always, feel free to Contact Us for advice, 239-693-9005

 As you will find, SEER ratings range up to to 25.
 The average central AC unit sold today has a SEER rating between 15 and 18.
 However, more efficient models are available at a higher price tag.

-It is important to note the SEER rating is only one factor to consider when choosing a new AC unit.
+It is important to note the SEER rating is only one factor to consider when choosing an AC Replacement.
 Along with the size of the new system, you should consider how much time you anticipate living in your home, and how often you use your AC.

 For most homeowners, opting for a unit with a SEER between 15 and 18 is a good choice because it’s a sound balance between the money you’ll spend for the unit and the amount you’ll save on monthly utility costs.

-We recommend contacting one of our expert technicians as the first step to take when you are ready to purchase a new AC.
+We recommend contacting one of our expert AC technicians as the first step to take when you are ready for your AC Installation.
 Our technicians will first determine the optimal size of your new AC unit for your home.
 We will provide you with several options, along with our recommendation.
 In addition, we offer financing options to help meet your budget.

 Sunset Air and Home Services has been serving SW Florida residents just like you, for over 20 years.
 We take pride in ensuring all our customers are treated with the utmost respect and understand the services performed.
 To learn more about SEER ratings, contact one of our experts, 239-693-9005